 Exchanging pension for lump sum (and vice versa)

 You can choose to exchange some pension to increase your lump sum, called commutation.
-The commutation factor helps us to work out how much lump sum you get in exchange for the pension you give up.
+The commutation factor helps us to work out how much lump sum you'll get in exchange for the pension you give up.

-We review the factors regularly based on actuarial advice to make sure they’re still appropriate.
+We review the factors regularly, based on actuarial advice, to make sure they’re still appropriate.
 That’s important because any changes to the factors can mean changes to your benefit calculations.
 Your benefits are paid using the factors applicable at the date you retire.

 You can use the Benefit Calculator in My USS to get an estimate of your benefits at different retirement dates and see the potential impact of dialling up or down your lump sum and annual pension.
 The Benefit Calculator reflects the factors currently in use and does not reflect the impact of any future changes to the factors.